Dorchester County can't count its absentee ballots because of printing problem

 Nearly 41 percent of the eligible voters in the county voted early in-person or by mail.

-The error affects getting final counts for a number of races, including the Lindsey Graham-Jaime Harrison, for U.S. Senate, Congress, Statehouse, Dorchester District 2 school board and the sheriff's office.
+The error affects getting final counts for a number of races, including the Lindsey Graham-Jaime Harrison race for U.S. Senate and the U.S. Rep. Joe Cunningham-Nancy Mace race for the 1st Congressional District, as well as the Dorchester District 2 School Board races.